 This EPD does not include the framework on which the panels are installed.
 At building level the impact of the framework should be added.
 If specific information on quantities is missing, following weights can be used.
-The values are applicable for exterior wall cladding and ceilings.
-Note that the screws to attach the boards to the framework are already included in the EPD.
+The values are applicable for exterior wall cladding.